makersmakingchange/GAME-Checkpoints/docs/updates.md

 ## In Progress

-A running list of resources we want to create and add
+A running list of resources we want to create.
+If you have time to help us work on these, please see the [How to Contribute](contribute.md) section and email us at [info@makersmakingchange.com](info@makersmakingchange.com).

  * **Player focused resource** - A static PDF that can be downloaded that give an abreviated version of the equipment/methods to make gaming accessible.
 Also will include a few example setups from other players and resources on where to find community
  * **Expand Eye Tracking Resources** - Make more detailed resource on eye tracking under alternative access.
 Include info on using remote play on Xbox and PlayStation with systems on PC.